 The last five years have been very busy for one group of farmers in Minna, Nigeria.
-Through a VSO project, thousands of them have been trained to improve their agricultural skills as well as their ability to run their farms as serious businesses.
-Five years since the project started, 1,800 people are reporting an increase in earnings, or have established their own businesses.
-Here’s how it happened:
+Through IMA4P, thousands have been trained to improve their agricultural skills, as well as their ability to run their farms as serious businesses.
+Five years since the project started, 1,800 people have either increased their earnings or have established their own businesses.

 1. Getting a better price

-Negotiating a better price isn’t easy for a farmer who works independently on a small farm.
+Negotiating a better price isn’t easy for a farmer who works independently on a smallholding.

 When farmers come together, pooling their resources in a co-operative, they can get a higher price for their produce by selling in bulk, attracting larger buyers.

-Many of the farmers we’ve been working with in Nigeria were already in co-operatives, but the groups didn’t meet regularly, or individuals did not take on the responsibility on their roles within these groups.
+Many of the farmers we’ve been working with in Nigeria were already in co-operatives, but the groups weren't meeting regularly, or individuals didn't take on the responsibility of their roles within these groups.

-Farmers now have another way of making additional income, which they can put to household emergencies or their children’s school fees, by processing crops into food items to sell to their community.
+By processing crops into food items to sell to their community, many farmers have now developed another way of making additional income, which they can put to household emergencies or their children’s school fees.

 2. Introducing modern farming techniques

 Nigeria has a long history of farming, and agriculture is the backbone of Nigeria’s economy.
 In fact, two-thirds of the labour force are farmers – but traditional techniques and outdated tools can hold them back.

 Soya bean farmers in Niger State used to spend days beating their harvested crops with a stick to remove the husks and stalks from the seed.
-This action, known as threshing, is incredibly exhausting, and there were reports of injuries.
+Threshing by hand is incredibly exhausting, and there were reports of injuries.

-VSO has trained eight co-operatives how to use and maintain thresher machines, which process soya beans in a fraction of the time it takes to do it by hand.
-The machines were provided by VSO partner PropCom Mai’Karfi, funded by UK aid.
+We’ve trained eight co-operatives how to use and maintain thresher machines, which process soya beans in a fraction of the time it takes to do it by hand.
+The machines were provided by our partner PropCom Mai’Karfi, funded by UK Aid.

 One threshing machine in Mokwa has been rented out to more than 150 local farmers, earning the members of the co-operative 136,000 naira (£290) in total, in just three months.

-The former chairman of this co-operative, Kudu Muhammed, has seen the benefit of updating old farming practices.
+The former chairman of this co-operative, Kudu Muhammed, has seen first-hand the benefit of updating old farming practices:

 “The threshing machine is a labour-saving device.
 Threshing by hand is a health hazard: it tires out the body, and some women injured themselves doing it.
-This device is making my community’s life easier,” said Kudu.
+This device is making my community’s life easier.”

 3. Championing gender equality